ry755/ushell/README.md

 ![Photo of uShell's paint app](/docs/screenshots/photo-paint.jpg)

+# Requirements

+The uShell kernel requires a 128KB SPI RAM expansion, as well as any version of [Jubatian's Bootloader V5](https://uzebox.org/forums/viewtopic.php?t=9405).

 # Building

 Simply run `make`.
 Ensure you have the repo submodules cloned beforehand, you can do this by either cloning the repo with `--recursive` or after cloning by running `git submodule init && git submodule update`.
+To run, copy the bin/ushell.uze file and the bin/ushell directory to your Uzebox SD card. uShell expects to read its application files from the /ushell directory on the SD card.

 # Known Bugs